-They traveled long distances and spent their hard earned money for transportation just to show their love and affection to their former pastor.
+They traveled long distances and spent their hard-earned money on transportation just to show their love and affection to their former pastor.

-In a way, I’m grateful that my requests for exemptions such as these were also granted by my guardians.
+In a way, I’m grateful that my guardians also granted my requests for exemptions such as these.

 Isolation is never a good thing for me because I just don’t want to be alone.